 Entropion: Inward Turning of the Lower Eyelid

-Entropion also occurs most commonly as a result of aging.
-Infection and scarring inside the eyelid are other causes of entropion.
-When the eyelid turns inward, the eyelashes and skin run against the eye, making it red, irritated, watery and sensitive to light and wind.
+Entropion is a condition that occurs most commonly with aging, infection, and scarring inside the eyelid.
+When the eyelid turns inward, the eyelashes and skin run against the eye, making it red, irritated, watery, and sensitive to light and wind.

-If entropion is not treated, and infection may develop on the clear surface of the eye called the cornea.
+If entropion is not treated, the clear surface of the eye, called the cornea, may develop an infection.
 With surgery, the eyelid can be turned outward to its normal position, protecting the eye and improving these symptoms.

 Eyelid Plastic Surgery

-This surgery is generally safe; however, as with any surgery, there are some risks:
+This type of surgery is generally safe; however, as with any surgery, there are some risks:

-- The ophthalmic surgeon will attempt to make both eyes look similar, but differences in healing between the eyes may cause some unevenness in appearance following surgery.
+- Your surgeon will attempt to make both eyes look similar, but differences in healing between the eyes may cause some unevenness in appearance following surgery.

-- A “black eye” is common but will resolve quickly.
+- A post-surgery “black eye” is common but will resolve quickly.

 - The eye may feel dry after surgery because it may be more difficult to close your eyes completely.
 This irritation can be treated and generally disappears as the eyelids heal.

 - Serious complications are rare.
-The risk of losing vision is estimated to be less than one in 5,000 surgeries.
-Infections and excessive scarring occur infrequently.
+The risk of losing vision is estimated to be less than one in 5,000 surgeries, and infections and excessive scarring occur infrequently.